OrdinaryMagician/umeshtools/README.md

 - **polyflip** : Flips a specified set of polys in one datafile (by swapping vertices 1 and 2 in them).
 Can be used to fix silly mistakes that go unnoticed if, for example, the mesh is edited without backface culling on.
+- **polysort** : Rearranges polys in a datafile for optimal loading and drawing.
+Can help fix transparency ordering issues in gzdoom.
+- **setumeshflag** : Sets/unsets poly type data (render styles, hints, etc.).